 - c.
 Specific accommodations and/or modifications based on your target population...grandparents (seniors), parents (adults), teens, children, infants, and any age group who may have a physical or mental challenge. - d.
 State if specific modifications can be found on each program plan form. - e.
 Be detailed and explain across all programs and activities. - 4.
 Equipment and Supply Needs List 2 itemized inventories: - a.
-All necessary equipment needed to run the entire program from the Program Design Forms including the number necessary (but not cost) - b.
+All necessary equipment needed to run the entire program from the Program Design Forms including the number necessary (but not cost\) - b.
 All necessary supplies needed to run the entire program from the Program Design Forms including the number needed for the maximum number of clients. - 5.
-Promotion Plan A developed promotional plan including press releases, Internet and social media.
-A web page mock-up should be included which could be clicked on from the Mason website to convey: - a.
+Promotion Plan A well-developed promotional/communication plan including press releases and social media.
+The plan should include specific ways to let the public know: - a.
 All w's who, what, when, and where - b.
-Beneficial outcomes for participants or why to engage in this program. - c.
-Target market punch using words, font, and colors to attract that participant. - 6.
+What the beneficial outcomes for participants are and why they should engage in this program. - 6.
 Budget and Pricing Information (will be taught in another course and added later). - 7.
 Registration Plan (not in this initial plan). - 8a.
 Staffing and Staff Orientation Plan -- A list of all permanent staff needed to run the program. - a.
 Use fictitious names. - b.
 Each staff's job title. - c.
 Certifications and/or expertise for each.

-Job Description must be included.
+\\Job Description must be included.

 - 8b.
 Staffing and Staff Orientation Matrix as described in class that shows the staff for all 12 activities over at least 14 clock hours using 10 program classifications: - a.
-Who is to be... - b. ...
-Teaching what - c.
+Who is to be... - b. ...Teaching what - c.
 Location they are to report to facilitate. - d.
 When they are to report. - 9.
 Management Plan (will be taught in another course and added later). - 10.
 Cancellation Plan -- Events don't cancel themselves.
 In case of rain, if any part of the plan is outside, state a back up space or alternate date planned.
 List a contingency plan if promised transportation doesn't arrive on time.
 Be detailed and write in paragraphs.

-- Set-Up -- Assume custodial crew will set up each space prior to participants' arrival.
+- 11. Set-Up -- Assume custodial crew will set up each space prior to participants' arrival.
 Provide VISUAL layouts for PROGRAM.
 Be sure to show: - a.
 Arrangement of chairs and/or desks and big equipment - b.
 Speaker or leader's position among participants. - c.
 Any specific atmosphere can be detailed here. - 12.
 Risk Management Plan -- Attempts are made to anticipate all types of risks associated with your plan.
 List the risk and how it will be controlled.
 List the forms that will be on file to be utilized when running the program plan.
 DETAILS.
 Make relevant to your program based on the info you were given. - 13.
 Animation Plan -- A master schedule for all of your Program Design Forms needs to be developed and thought must be given to how people will move from one program to the next.
 You may elaborate on each program in the Program Design Forms.
 Guide to TRANSITIONS. - 14.
 Program Wrap Up -- Explain how the program will end.
 If you are holding a closing ceremony you must include an animation plan for the ceremony (thing through in detail).
 Be sure to include the following: - a.
 Plan for correspondence, any awards, and post-event press release. - b.
 Take down plan to return the site to normal operation for anything that will not be handled by the custodial crew. - c.
 Plan for how people will exit the program. - d.
-Timeline for preparing to repeat the program or a similar one. - E. Program Evaluation (will be taught in another course and added later).
+Timeline for preparing to repeat the program or a similar one.

+E. Program Evaluation (will be taught in another course and added later).